 - Reading and Research Reports

-Ministry Project Report Guidelines

 Teleo University Church Growth Application Form

 T-Net Training Center Reference Form

-Throughout your life, ministry, and education, you will need to preserve important quotes and concepts from reading and research and document the sources of that information as you write essays, sermons, and Field Project Report.
-Taking and organizing notes from reading is essential to research, writing, and speaking.
+During your university studies you will need to preserve important quotes and concepts from reading and research and document the sources of that information as you write essays and your final Ministry Project Report.
+Taking and organizing notes from reading is an important part of research.

-The following material provides a brief introduction to citation of sources for reading reports and research papers and the following tools:
+In this tutorial you will be provided with a brief introduction to citation of sources for reading reports and research papers and the following tools: